grzegorznowak/slack-remind-all/README.md

 # Slack Remind All

+## NOTE: support for this project on github is now halted.
+It's being migrated to another platform

 set a reminder for all users in a channel directly using a single command

 *[A placeholder for a list of cool badges, coming soonish]*